Aroa mines: Early years

-In the 16th century it was known that there was gold in the Yaracuy, Santa Cruz and Aroa rivers, and in 1605 gold deposits were found in a small valley leading to the Aroa River.
+In the 16th century, it was known that there was gold in the Yaracuy, Santa Cruz and Aroa rivers, and in 1605, gold deposits were found in a small valley leading to the Aroa River.

 The King of Spain gave the mines in perpetuity to Dr. Francisco Marín de Narváez and his heirs in exchange for 40,000 pesos.

 Mining began in 1632, following gold veins, which led to discovery of large deposits of copper.

 The mines attracted the indigenous Gayones Indians of the Duaca region, 40 km to the southwest.

 They came in part for the wages, in part because at the mines they could practice their traditional religion without interference by Catholic priests.

 Around the end of the 17th century the "Cobre Caracas" mining company became the property of the family of Simón Bolívar (1783–1830).

 The largest of the mines, La Vizcaina, was worked by 60 to 70 slaves.

 There was a surge in copper production in the 1790s.

 Alexander von Humboldt said the mines held some of the finest copper in the world.

 According to an 1825 newspaper report, "The Aroa mines have been but partially and defectively worked by the old Spanish Government, about 40 of the natives only being employed at one time and even then yielded 300 tons of refined copper annually."

 English mining operation

 The fighting continued in Venezuela from 1810 to 1821, when the decisive Battle of Carabobo took place.

 In 1824 Bolivar leased the mines to British entrepreneurs.
 According to some sources his aim was to help finance the struggle for independence from Spain.

 Captain Joseph Malachy sailed from Plymouth in March 1825 to take up his position as agent and resident director of the Bolivar Mining Association at the Aroa copper mines.

 Malachy was given the huge salary of £1,200, compared to the typical salary of about £300 for a mine manager in Cornwall.

 The British employed about 1,200 workers in the mines, including British and Venezuelans.

 They used the Aroa River to carry the ore by barge to the coast, where it was loaded onto ships.

-In 1832 Bolivar's sisters Juana and Maria Antonia sold the mines to the Robert Dent, an Englishman who owned the Bolívar Mining Association.
+In 1832, Bolivar's sisters Juana and Maria Antonia sold the mines to Robert Dent, an Englishman who owned the Bolívar Mining Association.

-In the 1830s Cornishmen in the reduction department of the Aroa mines made significant advances in methods of calcinating the copper ore.
+In the 1830s, Cornishmen in the reduction department of the Aroa mines made significant advances in methods of calcinating the copper ore.

 However, the company closed the mines in 1836 due to high mortality among the European workers and tensions with the native workers.

 The Bolívar Mining Association was succeeded by companies such as La Quebrada Land Mining Company, Quebrada Railway Land and Copper Company Limited, Aroa Mines Limited and Bolívar Railway Company Limited.